pkelleter/angular2-decorator-concurrent/README.md

 Restrictions:

-- Since the decorated function will have to return the calculated data as a Promise, since it uses a WebWorker to generate the data, the decorated function must return a Promise beforehand.
+- Since the decorated function will have to return the calculated data as a Promise, because it uses a WebWorker to generate the data, the decorated function must return a Promise beforehand to ensure type consistency.
-  Hence only function with a return type of "Promise<any>"" will be decoratable
+  Therefore only function with a return type of "Promise<any>"" will be decoratable.
 - Due to technical restrictions the decorated function will only be able to READ variables from its context .
   (e.g. "this.factor" in the given example is read-only)